 As a customer of Marks & Spencer I read recently that you have changed policy on changing rooms.
 In reply to feminist campaigner Jean Hatchet, who queried a man being present in a female changing room, you stated on Twitter that you “allow customers to use the fitting room they feel comfortable to use in respect of how they identify themselves”.

-This is an unacceptable policy that has been developed without any regard for your female customers, including girls.
-Clearly, you have not considered if women will feel comfortable with men in women’s changing rooms or if the policy is safe.
+Model letter: Clearly, you have not considered if women will feel comfortable with men in women’s changing rooms or if the policy is safe.
 You have undertaken no consultation with your female customers proving you are contemptuous of us.

 Marks & Spencer changing rooms carry out bra fittings, an example of the vulnerability and intimate arrangements that women experience in your changing areas.
 Women must trust your service to be discreet and dignified if we are to continue shopping with you.
 Yet you appear to have decided this is of no consequence.